Michele K. Lewis, Ph.D.

 Howard, S. C. & Lewis, M. K. (2011).
 African-American Lesbians Watching "The L Word": Audience Research.
 In T. G. Morrison, M. A. Morrison, M. A. Carrigan, & D. T. McDermott (Eds.)
 Sexual Minority Research in the New Millennium (pp. 107-126).
 Haupagge, NY: Nova Science Publishers.

-Moye, R., Henderson, D. X., & Lewis, M. K. (in press).
+Moye, R., Henderson, D. X., Lewis, M. K., & A. Lewis (in press).
 Moving up but falling down: A framework for understanding the Trayvon Martins of the world.
 Race, Gender & Class.

 Lewis, M. K. (in press).
 "Historically Black Colleges and Universities, LBGTQ Students at".
 The Sage Encyclopedia of LGBTQ Studies.
 Thousand Oaks, CA: SAGE Publications, Inc.